dcasia/baidu-maps/readme.txt

 Follow the steps below for the plugin installation :

-1. Upload `baidu-maps.php` to the `/wp-content/plugins/` directory
+1. Upload `baidu-maps.zip` to the `/wp-content/plugins/` directory or add the plugin via wordpress plugin repository.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Create new maps in the "Baidu Maps" post-type
+1. Enter your Baidu Developer API key in the settings page.
-1. Or use the shortcode [bmap ]

 == Frequently Asked Questions ==